jiwonhan1/Movie-Booking-Site/README.md

 # Movie Ticket Booking site :movie_camera:

-#### A movie ticket booking site with full CRUD functionality 5.3.2020
+#### A movie data management and booking site with full CRUD functionality 5.3.2020

 #### By Jiwon Han**